 How do I apply to the program?

-All applicants must meet the University's admission requirements and be accepted by the Center for Adult and Part-Time Students as an undergraduate student.
-Applicants can apply on-line using Xavier's website at www.xavier.edu/caps.
+All applicants must meet the University's admission requirements and be accepted by the Admissions Office.
+Applicants can apply on-line using Xavier's website at www.xavier.edu.
 You will also need to send your MRI application form and a copy of your ARRT certification card to the Program Director.
 This form can be found on the MRI application page.

 When does the program begin?